Dora the Explorer (TV series): Development

 Each episode of the series costs $500,000.
 Development of the series came out of Nickelodeon's desire to "come up with the next big hit" similar to its other successful preschool shows at the time, Little Bear and Blue's Clues.
 The creators sought to combine the format of both shows, with the narrative focus of Little Bear combined with the interactivity of Blue's Clues.
 The creators further developed the concept by observing preschoolers with the creators coming to the conclusion that "they are little explorers."
 Nickelodeon originally did not want Swiper, the only remaining character from the Knockarounds pitch, as researchers stated he was "bad modeling and unsettling to kids".
 The creators felt strongly about the inclusion of the antagonist as an integral part of the series; he remained in the final show.

 On numerous occasions, television specials have been aired for the series in which the usual events of regular episodes are altered, threatened, or replaced.
 Usually said specials will present Dora with a bigger, more whimsical adventure than usual or with a magical task that must be fulfilled, or perhaps even offer a series of different adventures for Boots and Dora to travel through.
 They might be presented with an unusual, difficult task (such as assisting Swiper in his attempts to be erased from Santa Claus's Naughty List) that normally is not featured in average episodes, or challenge Dora with a goal that must be achieved (such as the emancipation of a trapped mermaid).
 Sometimes, the specials have involved the debut of new characters, such as the birth of Dora's superpowered twin baby siblings and the introduction of the enchanted anthropomorphic stars that accompany Dora on many of her quests.

+The show was renewed for a second season in November 2000, followed by a third season in late 2001.